RFM Analysis Notebook

 ORDER BY report_month, segment;

-Key movements to monitor: - Champions → At Risk: early churn signal - New Customers → Potential Loyalists: onboarding is working - At Risk → Lost: win-back campaign is too late
+Movements to watch: - Champions → At Risk: an early sign of churn - New Customers → Potential Loyalists: your onboarding is working - At Risk → Lost: your win-back campaign was too late

 Common Mistakes